Grilled Pork Chops

 - Preheat grill to 400° F (medium-high heat).

 - Remove pork chops from marinade and discard excess marinade.
-Sear pork chops on the grill, 2-3 minutes per side.
+Sear pork chops on the grill, about 2 minutes per side.
 Then reduce heat to medium.

-- Grill pork chops an additional 4-7 minutes per side to an internal temperature of 150 degrees F. Use an instant read thermometer or grill probe.
-Measure the internal temperature of the thickest portion of the pork chop without touching the bone.
+- Grill pork chops an additional 4-7 minutes per side to an internal temperature of 145 degrees F. Use an instant read thermometer to measure the internal temperature of the thickest portion of the pork chop without touching the bone.
 Pork chops thicker than 1 inch may take longer to cook through.

-- Let pork chops rest for 5 minutes and then serve.
+- Let pork chops rest on a clean plate for 5 minutes (cover the plate with foil) and then serve.

 - You can also use boneless pork chops.
 Boneless chops may require a few less minutes to cook.